 - Providing accurate descriptive narrative text and/or citations.

-- In collaboration with the Exhibit Team, installing and dismantling the exhibit within an agreed-upon time period.
+- In collaboration with Exhibit Services, installing and dismantling the exhibit within an agreed-upon time period.

 - Notifying the Exhibits Team of any proposed changes.

-- Ensuring that the appropriate publicity is done for each exhibit.
+- Providing a final description of the exhibit to the library's Communication and Marketing Department.
+Ensuring that the appropriate publicity is done for each exhibit.